pavlik-tt/kiwi-chatgpt-client/README.md

-# chatgpt-client
+# Kiwi - Unofficial client for ChatGPT
-Unofficial client for ChatGPT on Tkinter
+Unofficial client for ChatGPT written in Tkinter